Deen0X/DNXRoboto_Font/README.md

 I used the [FontForge](https://fontforge.org/en-US/) tool for edit the source font and creating the new glyph set.

-# Update 4.4
+# Update 4.4.1

-I decided to re-create the font from scratch, taking again the Roboto font as base, and using PUA (Private Use Area, starting from E000) for encoding the new glyphs.
+Fonts recreated from scratch, taking again the Roboto font as base, and using PUA (Private Use Area, starting from E000) for encoding the new glyphs.
 This way i did not touch any of the original glyphs.

 Now the glyphs are divided into groups, for better usage and maintenance.

+Some minor bugs fixed

+Added miscelaneous glyphs related to gaming.

 # Unicodes